Practical advice and information to help organisations of any size better support their neurodivergent people.

 The Ultimate Guide to Neurodiversity in the Workplace

 Without the appropriate tools to support them, people with autism, dyslexia, ADHD or even long-term depression will find it harder to bring their talents to work.
 A survey by Neurodiversity charity Neurodiversity in Business and Birkbeck University suggests 65% of employees fear managerial discrimination and a further 55% worry they’ll face discrimination from peers.
-Neurodivergent staff need to feel safe disclosing their challenges and much of this lies in creating positive workplace environments that prioritise this area.
+Neurodivergent staff need to feel safe disclosing their challenges and much of this lies in creating positive workplace environments that prioritise neurodiversity in the workplace.

-We recommend workplace diversity leaders–at all levels and in all contexts–review this ebook and consider the steps they can take to effect change.
+We recommend workplace diversity leaders–at all levels and in all contexts–review this ebook and consider the steps they can take to support neurodiversity in the workplace.
 And while we’re not suggesting any of this is simple, easy, or straightforward, our aim is to inspire you to consider the benefits of promoting neurodiversity at work and present a number of ways to encourage it.

 At Carescribe, we know that leveraging the skills of neurodivergent staff leads to competitive advantages and that’s why we’re committed to designing tools such as Caption.Ed and TalkType.
 So, while we can’t claim to have our house completely in order yet, we can say that we’re committed to positive change both for employees and for business outcomes.

-Modern workplaces aren’t facilitating neurodiversity.
+Modern businesses often struggle with facilitating neurodiversity in the workplace, leaving neurodivergent employees feeling unsupported.
 Employees don’t feel safe to disclose and employers are making assumptions about skill sets.
-Neurodivergent staff don’t feel safe or supported and employers don’t have the knowledge or confidence to improve the situation.
+Neurodivergent staff don’t feel safe or supported, while employers lack neurodiversity training to expand their knowledge and build the confidence needed to improve the situation.
 Also, workplace cultures can defer to stereotypes and assume neurodivergent staff don’t have the desirable, people-oriented skill sets they would expect from staff like networking and persuasiveness.

 When staff don’t feel confident to disclose their condition, due to fear of stigma or lack of support, they can feel invisible.
 In some cases, this can lead to higher staff attrition and damaged employer brands.
 In more extreme instances, employers can face costly legal fees.
 And Fox & Partners LLP confirms that the number of employment tribunals citing neurodiversity discrimination rose by a third between 2020 and 2021.

-Giving neurodivergent staff the support they need to work to their full potential is important.
-But there are also many benefits for organisations, employers, and team members.
+Providing reasonable adjustments and giving neurodivergent staff the support they need to work to their full potential is important.
+But there are also many benefits of promoting neurodiversity in the workplace for organisations, employers, and team members.

 “In order to benefit from the power of neurodiversity, organisations need to create a safe and supportive environment for neurodivergent employees.
 Neuro-affirmative attitudes, a shift in mindset towards the social model of disability and an inclusive culture are critical to enable this”